 I listened to this two-part adventure for the 50th anniversary of ‘Doctor Who’ to celebrate Tom Baker.
 I also listened to it on my way to ‘Big Finish Day 6’ in Slough, January 2014.
 This audio follows on the success of Season 1 of ‘The Fourth Doctor Adventures’ with Tom Baker and Louise Jameson.

 I’ve had the CD cover of ‘Night of the Stormcrow’ signed by the lovely Louise Jameson, who now remembers my name! 😀 I’ve enjoyed chatting to Louise about her Big Finish audios as Leela in ‘Doctor Who’, including this one with superb guest performances by Ann Bell and Chase Masterson.

 I was genuinely surprised that a Tom Baker audio was chosen to be the subscribers’ CD special release for December 2012.
 This was because Tom Baker’s Doctor isn’t one of the main range Doctors and I also know that this audio story is more suited to ‘The Fourth Doctor Adventures’ range.

 Also it was a two-part adventure, as normally for a subscriber CD release it would be a one-hour adventure.
 But I was delighted to have this audio adventure as part of my subscription from Big Finish in December, 2012.
-It’s also a nice treat to hear another Doctor and Leela adventure on audio.
+It’s also a nice treat to hear another Fourth Doctor and Leela audio adventure.

 In this, the Doctor and Leela help a group of four people at an observatory on an island.
 The story is set at night as an extraordinary creature called the Stormcrow comes out to feed on fear and time.
 It also lets out something evil and dangerous.
 Can the Doctor and Leela stop the Stormcrow’s menace?